kherge-archive/php-wise/doc/01-Usage.md

 ```

 > You may use the `Symfony\Component\Config\Loader\LoaderResolver` class, but
-> you will lose support for caching and global parameters.
+> you may lose support for caching and global parameters.
 The `LoaderResolver`
 > class included with Wise will automatically set the `Wise` instance and
 > resource collector for every loader added.